t-shoemaker/2024_dtl_lm-interpretability/chapters/02_python-basics.md

 ### Lists

-The result is a **list**, a general-purpose container for storing data.
+The result of `.split()` is a **list**, a general-purpose, one-dimensional container for storing data.
 Lists are probably the most common data structure in Python.
 They make very little assumptions about the kind of data they store, and they store this data in an ordered manner.
 That is, lists have a first element, a second element, and so on up until the full length of the list.

 ```{code-cell}
 len(tokens)